ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

   - If you have issues starting the ES, send me *all* logs starting from when the ES starts after you do a ``sudo zmdc.pl restart  zmeventnotification.pl``

-To monitor logs:
+To get DEBUG logs:

+**Option 1 (Easy):**

+-  Stop ES if it is running as a daemon (``sudo zmdc.pl stop zmeventnotification.pl``)
--  Start a terminal and start zmeventnotification manually from command line like so ``sudo -u www-data /usr/bin/zmeventnotification.pl``
+-  Start a terminal and start zmeventnotification manually from command line like so ``sudo -u www-data /usr/bin/zmeventnotification.pl --debug``
-- Start another terminal and tail logs like so ``tail -F /var/log/zm/zmeventnotification.log /var/log/zm/zmesdetect_m*.log``.
-If you are NOT using hooks, simply do ``tail -F /var/log/zm/zmeventnotification.log``
-- Note that we are using ``-F`` and not ``-f`` for tail. ``-F`` tracks files as they change, which may happen when logs are rotated.
+- This will print debug logs on the terminal
+- Note that this will NOT print debug logs for hooks, so if you feel the problem is with hooks, see :ref:`this section <debug_reporting_hooks>`

+**Option 2 (More comprehensive): Enable ZM logs**

+- Follow steps :ref:`here <es-hooks-logging>`
+- It is _very_ important to make sure you follow _all_ the steps or you won't see logs
-- Make sure you see logs like this in the logs window like so: (this example shows logs from both ES and hooks)
+- When you set up debug logging via ZM, you will see debug logs from both ES and hooks in different files like so:

 ::